System Calls

 Reset

-to be used by character refs on adventures only, at their discretion, when either weather or long-lasting restorative measures are slowing a party down unnecessarily.
+To be used by character refs on adventures only, at their discretion, when either weather or long-lasting restorative measures are slowing a party down unnecessarily.

 All armour is reset to its full value; all DAC or similar timed defenses are restored.
 Should any member of a party have any longer-lasting effects (e.g. extended spells), then the character ref should make a call as to how long to remove from the remaining time of that effect.
 Should any member of a party object to the use of this, then they may request that the effect does not take place either immediately after it is called, at which point it will not take effect, or directly prior to the adventure itself, at which point it should not be used.